More Details/Rationalization on These Complex Proposals

 In addition to helping expand the portability of coverage of for-profit, employer-driven insurance coverage options most of us use today, let's look to empower community organizations, faith-based institutions, and other community non-profit organizations to establish insurance pools of their own to offer interested members or neighbors.

-Finally, let's work with industry to bolster the skills training options, career path and life-work balance management, ergonomics and workplace quality of life, and the every day personal safety conditions experienced by our dedicated health care providers.
-This is an effort we need to focus on immediately in 2021 by coupling the research and innovation capabilities of the federal government with practitioners and making investments that ensure continuous improvement and career development in the industry for decades to come.
+Finally, let's work with industry to bolster the skills training options, career path and life-work balance management, ergonomics and workplace quality of life, and the everyday personal safety conditions experienced by our dedicated health care providers.
+This is an effort we need to focus on immediately in 2023 by coupling the research and innovation capabilities of the federal government with practitioners and making investments that ensure continuous improvement and career development in the industry for decades to come.

 Copyright © 2022 Ev Jones -- Independent for U.S. Congress - All Rights Reserved. email@example.com